apache/lucene-solr/solr/docker/Docker-FAQ.md

 ```

 This is the same as the previous one, but an additional argument is passed.
-The image will run the "solr" command with "-f -h myhostname"
+The image will run the "solr" command with "-f -h myhostname".

 To run solr as an arbitrary command: